nishiratavo/Drone_vision/README.md

 ### Save data

+Write the name of the file on the textbox.
 Click the save data button to start saving data, click again to stop.
 It will generate a data.txt file in the package directory.

 **CAUTION**

 If you press the save data button again it will overwrite the previous data.

+### Upload data

+To upload the data to your dropbox account just click the upload button.

 ## Authors